sweirich/lambda-n-ways/README.md

 The benchmark suite is defined in the module [Main](bench/Main.hs) in the `bench/` subdirectory.
 It defines several benchmark groups.

-1. Normalization of random lambda terms:
+1. `rand`: Normalization of random lambda terms:
 [rand_bench.html](results/rand_bench.html).

 The 25 randomly-generated terms stored in the file [random.lam](lams/random.lam).
 They are